5 Reasons for Low Water Pressure in Shower Heads (+ Tips to Fix It)

 If you’re experiencing fluctuations in shower water pressure, don’t brush the issue off.
-The problem could be more severe than you imagine (as it is with leaking or cracked water pipes), and possibly require professional intervention before snowballing into a home plumbing disaster.
+Lower pressure could be more severe than you imagine, potentially involving serious problems like leaking or cracked water pipes and may require professional intervention before snowballing into a home plumbing disaster.

-- Pressure regulator devices: if your shower head pressure has abruptly dropped for no discernable reason, there’s a decent chance that your home’s water pressure regulator, which is typically set to maintain water pressure between 45 and 60 psi, may be malfunctioning.
+If your shower head pressure has abruptly dropped for no discernible reason, there’s a decent chance that your home’s water pressure regulator, which is typically set to maintain water pressure between 45 and 60 psi, may be malfunctioning.

 If this is the case, you may want to contact a specially trained plumber, instead of attempting repairs on your own.
 Improper installation of water pressure regulators can lead to even further, more expensive drain repair problems.